RuiFilipeCampos/git-datasets/README.md

 Merge conflicts are resolved directly in the `index.py` file.
 The state of the dataset can always be derived from its previous commit and its current commit.
 So after resolving a conflict, that's what determines what happens to the data.

+## What happens if someone commits without `git-datasets` ?

+This will happen.
+A merge conflict might get resolved on github's interface.
+Someone might commit without having git datasets installed.
+Etc.

+If the commits make sense, that is, the dataset can be constructed as usual by following the transformations on each commit, that's what will happen.

+If some commit does not make sense and generates integrity issues.
+The commits will be marked as corrupt and the dataset is reconstructed from the last non-corrupt commit.

 ## How do you inspect data ?

 Files are stored in folders with the same name as the fields in the schema.
 The name of each file has the form `[id].[checksum].[mimetype]`, for example: `21.2ef7bde608ce5404e97d5f042f95f89f1c232871.png`.
 So they can inspected quite easily.
 As for the database: